Skip to content

 Given the breadth of their responsibilities, digital project managers are also expected to have a diverse set of skills.

 Obviously, the actual requirements will vary from role to role and business to business.
-A specialized DPM will need domain-specific skills along with general project management know-how.
+But generally speaking, general project management know-how is crucial, and domain-specific skills are the cherry on top.

 For example, in the Accenture job mentioned above, some of the “good to have” skills include specific knowledge of email marketing and related tools.